LGBTQ+ Students Abroad

 • Watch out for entrapment campaigns.
 Police in some countries monitor websites, mobile apps, or meeting places, so be cautious connecting with the local community.

 • Be wary of new-found “friends.”
-Criminals may target or attempt to extort LGBTQ+ foreigners and the generally open and relaxed nature of gay 'neighborhoods' and beaches; and unfortunately, not all LGBT people are trustworthy and kind.
+Criminals may target or attempt to extort LGBTQ+ foreigners and the generally open and relaxed nature of gay 'neighborhoods' and beaches.
+Unfortunately, some people, whether LGBTQ+ presenting or not, may not be acting in your best interest.